Find out what’s new

-HWS was set up by local residents 15 years ago for the sole purpose of raising funds to provide security patrols in Hadley Wood.
-The company is set up as a co-operative which means it is owned by its members and is a
+HWS was set up by local residents in 2005 for the sole purpose of raising funds to provide security patrols in Hadley Wood.
+The company is set up as a co-operative, which means it is owned by its members and is a

-- Why does it cost almost £1,100 per year?
+- Why does it cost £1,145 per year?

-This means that we need around 190 members to sign up for each patrol vehicle to be funded.
+This means that we need around 180 members to sign up for each patrol vehicle to be funded.
 If more or

 - What is the relationship between My Local Bobby Ltd (MLB) and HWS?